-This CPS is reviewed annually, and an assessment is made to determine if the CPS needs to be amended to maintain its assurance level.
 This CPS shall be amended accordingly if the HiPKI CP is amended or the OID is changed, and if so, changes to this CPS are indicated by appropriate numbering.
+The new version of this CPS will publish according to the regulations stated in Section 2.3.